 A study in practical theology, this course will examine Christianity as a coherent vision of life.
 We will explore how central biblical and theological themes, such as community, fall, cross, and new creation, are to be embodied in the lives of Christians.
 We will focus especially on how the confession that Jesus is Lord ought to inform our approach to the ethical issues and controversies of our day.
-Prerequisite: BIBL 101, 102.
-Offered every spring semester.
+Offered alternate years.